ibm-cloud-architecture/refarch-data-ai-analytics/docs/preparation/data-replication.md

 There are more and more organizations choosing to replicate their changing operational data to Kafka rather than directly into Hadoop.
 Kafka’s ability to self manage its storage, emulate the concept of a keyed record and provide self describing structural metadata combined with the benefits of scalability and open source interfaces makes it an ideal streaming and staging area for enterprise analytics.

-If needed data can be staged in Kafka for periodic delivery into Hadoop for a more controlled data lake, preventing the lake from becoming a swamp with millions of files.
+If needed, data can be staged in Kafka for periodic delivery into Hadoop for a more controlled data lake, preventing the lake from becoming a swamp with millions of files.

 Data stored in Kafka can be consumed by real time microservices and real time analytics engines.